evcatalyst/news-aggregator/README.md

   - frontend/tabulator.test.js
   - README.md

-**Note:** You may see a pre-commit warning about a potential secret (`testpass`) in `frontend/app.js`.
-This is a demo/test value and not a real password or secret.
-It is safe to ignore this warning for development.
+**Note:** You may see a git warning about a potential secret in `proxy/server.js`.
+This is a demo value ("notasecret") and not a real credential.
+It is safe for development purposes.

+---

+## Card Creation Process

+The application creates news cards through the following flow:

+1. User makes a query in the chat interface (`ChatSidebar.jsx`)
+2. Request is sent to Grok via the proxy server
+3. Response is processed to extract news articles
+4. Valid articles are filtered and formatted
+5. A card object is created with a unique ID and the formatted articles
+6. `onCreateCard()` is called to add the card to the application state
+7. Feedback is provided based on the success/failure of card creation

+### Debugging Card Creation Issues

+If you encounter issues with card creation:

+1. Check console logs for messages prefixed with `[ChatSidebar]`
+2. Verify that `handleCreateCard` in `App.jsx` is properly detecting duplicates
+3. Ensure card height and margins are sufficient for pagination controls
+4. Review `BUGLOG.md` for known issues and reproduction steps
+5. Check `TODO.md` for planned improvements